oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 ### Requirements

 * For ingress traffic (to an instance)
-  + Only traffic matched with security group rules are allowed.
+  + Only traffic matched with security group rules is allowed.
   + When there are no rules defined, all ingress traffic is dropped.
 * For egress traffic (from an instance)
+  + Only traffic matched with security group rules is allowed.
-  + When there are no rules defined, all egress traffic is allowed.
+  + When there are no rules defined, all egress traffic is dropped.
+  + Rules allowing all egress IP traffic are automatically added to all groups.
 * The DHCP traffic traffic for OVN subnets will have to be explicitly allowed, otherwise, it will be automatically dropped, as a consequence to the above requirements.